pratikratadiya/tensorrt-installation-colab/README.md

 # Installation of TensorRT on Google Colab (or other environments)

+**Update (9/27): This repository is no longer maintained.
+Feel free to use the code as it may continue to work.
+However, I cannot guarantee its working for any other versions of the involved libraries.**

 TensorRT is an SDK by Nvidia for optimizing deep learning inference.
 Installation of TensorRT might be problematic, especially on Google Colab and/or your default environment owing to the following reasons:

 - Conflict in default CUDA version and those supported by TensorRT